kxcd/protx_dump/README.md

 # protx_dump
-Dumps all protx masternode data into a tab separated file
+Dumps all protx masternode data into a tab separated file.
+Dependancy on `jq` for parsing the JSON.